rich-at-thinkful/slides-engine/slides/node-db-relationships/17-constraint-example-2/content.md

 We'll add an order for item 1 {.annotation data-for=fk-break-3 data-line=1 .fragment data-index=1}

-But what happens if we then try to delete item 1? {.annotation data-for=fk-break-3 data-line=4 .fragment data-index=2}
+But what happens if we then try to delete item 1, causing an "orphaned" order? {.annotation data-for=fk-break-3 data-line=4 .fragment data-index=2}

 </div>
 </div>